TecumStricto/ScannerDemo/app/src/main/java/readme.md

-<h1> Using Zebra Datawedge with separate BroadcasrReciver Class </h1>
+<h1> Using Zebra Datawedge with separate BroadcastReciver Class </h1>